SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 About
 **********
-GPSTK is a library of support routines designed for use by programmers developing applications that read and write (particularly in RINEX format), process and otherwise manipulate GPS data.
+The GPSTK is a library of support routines designed for use by programmers developing applications that read and write (particularly in RINEX format), process and otherwise manipulate GPS data.
 It is characterized by the following: